MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/acrylic.md

 To add an acrylic brush, define the three resources for dark, light and high contrast themes.
 Note that in high contrast, we recommend using a SolidColorBrush with the same x:Key as the dark/light AcrylicBrush.

+> [!Note]
->**Note:** If not specified, TintLuminosityOpacity will automatically adjust it's value based on your TintColor and TintOpacity.
+> If you don't specify a TintLuminosityOpacity value, the system will automatically adjust its value based on your TintColor and TintOpacity.

 ```xaml
 <ResourceDictionary.ThemeDictionaries>